All Episodes

 In fact, in many ways, the disincentive to play harder or to try to stand out would be even stronger with more money.

-Of course, a few wild-eyed reformers might suggest the whole system was broken and uh and needed revamping to reward better results, but the players union would refuse to budge and then demonize the reform advocates.
+Of course, a few wild-eyed reformers might suggest the whole system was broken and needed revamping to reward better results, but the players union would refuse to budge and then demonize the reform advocates.

-They hate football, they hate the players, they hate the fans.
+They hate the fans.

 The only thing that might get done would be building bigger, more expensive stadiums.

-If you haven't figured it out yet, the NFL in this alternate reality is the real life American public education system.
+If you haven't figured it out yet, the NFL in this alternate reality is the real-life American public education system.

 That's exactly how it works.

-You get a job, you hang in for three years.
+You hang in for three years.

-It doesn't matter how well you do your job or not, you still get your automatic pay increases.
+It doesn't matter how well you do your job or not.

 After you've worked for three years, you get paid for the rest of your life, no matter when you quit, no matter what you do.

-Get on the roster to last three years, it doesn't matter.
+Get on the roster last three years.

 Teachers' salaries have no relation to whether teachers are actually good at their job.

-Excellence is not rewarded, neither is extra effort.
+Excellence is not rewarded.

 Pay is almost solely determined by how many years they've been teaching.